A library implementing the 'SemVer' scheme.

 .. image:: https://img.shields.io/pypi/l/semantic_version.svg :target: https://pypi.python.org/pypi/semantic_version/ :alt: License

-Install the package from PyPI_, using pip:
+_Install the package from PyPI

 .. code-block:: sh